DasIstTobias/dasisttobias/README.md

 ###

 <p align="left">I do some tech stuff.<br>I like to host my own services.
-For that I use Debian, Docker, Proxmox...<br>I’m familiar with Python, Bash, a bit of C, and HTML/CSS/JS.</p>
+For that I use Debian, Docker, Proxmox...<br>I’m familiar with Python, Rust, Bash, a bit of C, and HTML/CSS/JS.</p>

 ###